-You and Your Hearing
+You And Your Hearing

 Do you think you have a hearing loss?
-Often it is difficult to tell because hearing loss usually occurs gradually such that you might not be aware of it.
+Often it is difficult to tell because hearing loss usually occurs gradually such that the person is not aware of it.
 Use the following indicators to see if you MAY have a hearing loss: